Myths about nuclear power

 „The whole world is promoting nuclear power and building new reactors – only Germany is not.
 This is a strategic mistake!“

-Resolutions have been passed in Belgium and Spain, both for the year 2035.
-Switzerland wants to build no more new NPPs and let the existing NPPs running for as long as they are safe.
+Germany is not so alone: although there are 407 nuclear power plants in operation worldwide as of November 2025, they are concentrated in 31 countries.
+There are also Turkey, Egypt, and Bangladesh, where nuclear power plants are being built for the first time.
+Out of 193 UN states, 159 do not use nuclear power.
+And some want to follow Germany’s example and phase out nuclear power, or have already done so: Taiwan shut down its last nuclear power plant in May 2025.
+Switzerland wants to build no more new NPPs and leave the existing NPPs running for as long as they are safe.
 Austria decided to phase out nuclear power back in 1978.
 Italy phased out nuclear power after the Chernobyl nuclear disaster.
 The last reactor was shut down in 1990.

 What information can you remember?